Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/PreAuthCompletion.md

-# Pre Auth Completion
+# Pre-Authorization Completion

-This API is used to send pre auth completion transaction request.
+This API is used to send pre-authorization completion transaction request.
 Merchants will be required to add session token received during login API call in the header of this API.

 ## Endpoint